rmuit/PracticalAfas/README-update.md

 // To set the default country for addresses to 'NL':
 UpdateObject::overrideFieldProperty('KnBasicAddress', 'CoId', 'default', 'NL');

-// To set another alias, id you don't like the standard alias 'debtor_id':
+// To set another alias, if you don't like the standard alias 'debtor_id':
 UpdateObject::overrideFieldProperty('FbSales', 'DbId', 'alias', 'sales_relation');

 // To add custom fields or non-field properties, or to override complete
-// definitions rather than just set one property in a definition:
+// definitions for a field rather than just set one property in a definition:
 $definitions = [
     'fields' => [
         // Comment will be required.